Key Dates

 Chapters III, IV (and V): Evidence (The Core)

-Here you methodically lay out the evidence that supports the argument you have developed in the early chapters.
-Be sure to explain where the evidence came from and why it is valid.
-If you executed a study of your own (interviews, experiment, survey) then you may need a separate chapter that contains the research design and provides details on how you collected the data.
+Here, you methodically lay out the evidence that supports the argument that you have developed above.
+Be sure to explain where the evidence comes from and why it is valid.
+Depending on the type of original evidence that you have gathered, (interviews, an experiment, a survey, data analysis, archival evidence), you may need a separate chapter that contains the research design and provides details on how you collected the data.
 If you rely on data collected by someone else, give a brief description of how it was collected, so that readers can judge its validity.
 Be sure you know the potential sources of error or bias in the data, so that you can explain why it is valid.
 Always note the sample size and the process of sample selection, and detail the characteristics of the sample.
-If you are using a historical case (e.g., a city, or an organization, or a leader), then justify the reason for selecting that case and not others.
+If you are examining a historical case (e.g., a city, or an organization, a leader, a country), then justify the reason for selecting that specific case (and not others).
 It is often useful to include tables or figures.
 If you do so, explain in the text what the reader is to learn from each table or figure.
-Each table should be self-explanatory, but the text should highlight what is important about it.
+Each table should be self-explanatory (with a note that can repeat some of what is in the main text), and the main text should also highlight what is important about it.

 Chapter V(or VI): Conclusion

 Remind readers of your argument and summarize the evidence you presented.
 Show how you have established the argument with the evidence.
 Draw implications for the general topic from the details of what you have found and argued.
 Remind readers again of the reasons your question is important for understanding politics.
-Knowing what we now know about your topic, what can we conclude about politics?
+Knowing what we now know about your topic, What can we conclude about politics?
+What lessons can future scholars draw from your work?
+What further questions have you left for future research?
+What are the implications of your findings for policymakers or activists?

 Your thesis must be your own original work.
 Be sure to cite sources properly.
 To avoid inadvertent plagiarism, make sure to read the University regulations regarding academic integrity as taken from Princeton’s Rights, Rules, Responsibilities.